NATIONAL OPPOSITE DAY

 Do the opposite of what you mean and use #NationalOppositeDay to post on social media.

-The origin of National Opposite Day is unknown.
-However, there are references dating back to President Calvin Coolidge in the 1920s.
+While National Day Calendar continues researching the origins of this day, we did discover one interesting reference dating back to President Calvin Coolidge in the 1920s.
 In the 1928 election, Coolidge made a statement to the press announcing, “I do not choose to run.”
 That statement spurred a debate and left everyone wondering if he really meant the opposite.